 Examination assignment 2

-In this assignment we are going to build a Restful web API.
-The idea is of course that you will use the theory in this course to build your own API.
-We encourage you to have your own ideas about the API to build.
-Maybe you have some kind of application idea you want to start off with an API driven design.
-For those of you we will present a scenario to follow.
+In this assignment, we are going to implement a web-API following the theory of REST.
+We encourage you to have your own ideas about the API service to build.
+Maybe you have some idea you want to start with trough an API driven design?
+For those of you without any ideas, we present a scenario below.
 That will also give a hint of the extent of this assignment.

-- The API should only support representations with application/json
+- The API should at least support representations with application/json

-- The API should follow the constraints for Restful APIs
+- The API should try to follow the constraints for Restful APIs

-- In your examination repository you should provide a POSTMAN collection.
+- In your examination repository, you should provide a POSTMAN collection.
 The examiner should be able to load this into the POSTMAN application or a NEWMAN CLI and test your API without any further configuration.
-For more information about POSTMAN and NEWMAN se this article: https://scotch.io/tutorials/write-api-tests-with-postman-and-newman
+For more information about POSTMAN and NEWMAN see this article: https://scotch.io/tutorials/write-api-tests-with-postman-and-newman

 - The code should be published in your examination repository along with a report (see below)

-- The code should be individual created, the examiners may run a code anti-plagiarism tool on your code.
-Plagiarism will be reported.
+- The code should be "individually" created, the examiners may run a code anti-plagiarism tool on your code.
+Plagiarism will be seriously considered and reported.

-- Make a seed-file that automatically populated your application with some data for testing
+- Make a script-file that automatically populated your application with some data for testing

 Our suggestion for those without own ideas

-The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports and wants your help.
-They are thinking of building a client application but want a separated web API before taking this process along.
-The idea is that fishermen should be able to report their catch and that this data could be made public.
-They want data like:
+The fishing club "LNU Fishing Club" needs an API for the collection of fishing reports.
+They are thinking of building a client application but want a separate web API before taking this process along.
+The idea is that fishers should be able to report their catch and that this data should be made public.
+They want to collect data like:

 - The user which catches the fish

 - The position (longitude and latitude) of the catch

 - The name of the lake/river

 To do un-safe HTTP calls, the API must have Authentication/Authorization.
 A user should be able to sign in through the API in a safe way (see requirements).
 Of course, you are free to implement further features in your web API.